-- 1. Any student who possesses, distributes, or receives a prescription drug at any time while on school property or at a school-sponsored activity may be recommended for expulsion by the Director. - In the case of a first violation, the Superintendent's designee may determine, based on the facts of the particular case, that special circumstances exist and that another disciplinary action is appropriate.
-Nothing herein shall prohibit the permanent expulsion of such students.
+- 1. In the case of a first violation, the Director's designee may determine, based on the facts of the particular case, that special circumstances exist and that another disciplinary action is appropriate.
+Nothing herein shall prohibit the permanent expulsion of such students (CAT5). - 2.
+Any student who repeatedly possesses, distributes, or receives a prescription drug at any time while on school property or at a school-sponsored activity may be recommended for expulsion by the Director (CAT6).

-Over-the-Counter Drugs- No student may have in his her possession any over-the-counter drug, even if recommended or prescribed for the student's use.
+Over-the-Counter Drugs (CAT4)- No student may have in his her possession any over-the-counter drug, even if recommended or prescribed for the student's use.
 The parent or legal guardian shall take all such items to the clinic for safekeeping and administration within prescribed procedures.

-1. Possessing, using, distributing, or receiving over-the-counter drugs by a student is prohibited and may result in a disciplinary action up to (10 day) suspension and may be recommended for expulsion.
+1. Possessing, using, distributing, or receiving over-the-counter drugs by a student is prohibited and may result in a disciplinary action up to a 5 day suspension and may be recommended for expulsion.

 Tobacco Products- All students are PROHIBITED from the use and possession of tobacco products, nicotine vapor products, e-cigarettes and alternative nicotine products, matches, and lighters.
-Violation of this policy by students shall result in suspension and/or expulsion according to the following schedule:
+Violation of this policy by students shall result in suspension and/or expulsion according to the following schedule: First offense (CAT3), Second offense (CAT4), Third offense: (CAT5)